Generic selectors

 God’s People are in a Marital Covenant

-JEREMIAH 31:32 “Not according to the covenant that I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt; which covenant of Mine they broke, although I was a husband to them,” says the LORD.
+JEREMIAH 31:32 “not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt, My covenant which they broke, though I was a husband to them, says the LORD.

 In all regards, God’s relationship with the ancient Israelites was that of a Husband and wife under a marriage covenant.
 This is also true of the new covenant of salvation unto eternal life[30]:

-HEBREWS 12:24 And to Jesus, the Mediator of the New Covenant; and to sprinkling of the blood of ratification, proclaiming superior things than that of Abel.
+HEBREWS 12:24 to Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel.

-HEBREWS 13:20-21 And may the God of peace, Who raised our Lord Jesus from among the dead—that great Shepherd of the sheep—through the blood of the everlasting covenant, 21 Perfect you in every good work in order that you may do His will; accomplishing in you that which is well pleasing in His sight, through Jesus Christ, to Whom be the glory into the ages of eternity.
+HEBREWS 13:20-21 Now may the God of peace who brought up our Lord Jesus from the dead, that great Shepherd of the sheep, through the blood of the everlasting covenant, 21 make you complete [perfect you] in every good work to do His will, working in you what is well pleasing in His sight, through Jesus Christ, to whom be glory forever and ever.
 Amen.

 Understanding that the covenant of salvation unto eternal life with God is a marital covenant is absolutely crucial.
 This new covenant requires a personal vow of love, faithfulness, trust, and obedience to God.
 Because of this, it is obvious that sexual immorality is, just as with the old (marriage) covenant, a metaphor for all wicked behavior that violates, betrays, and breaks (without repentance) the new marital covenant with God.
 Obviously, that involves much more than physical sexual sins.